 BigPanda’s AIOps Event Correlation and Automation platform helps organizations overcome the gap between monitoring and network operating center (NOC) teams to create a feedback loop to understand how data is being ingested.
 It enables organizations to take action, better understand alert quality and make data-driven decisions about how to optimize monitoring tools.

-In the full session, Blau details how to take advantage of Data Engineering and Unified Analytics.
+In the full session, Blau details how to take advantage of Alert Intelligence and Unified Analytics.
 The highlights include: